Our Federal Criminal Defense Attorneys Can Help

 - may agree to recommend a different sentence from what is calculated

-In order to find you guilty at trial, the government must prove beyond a reasonable doubt each element of the criminal charge or charges against you.
+To find you guilty at trial, the government must prove beyond a reasonable doubt each element of the criminal charge or charges against you.
 Your lawyer will work tirelessly and make sure you have the most effective defense possible by using all available resources.
-Our firm has the experience of working with the top investigators, forensic experts, consultants, and professional researchers to help clients prepare and present their defense.
+Our team of federal Criminal Defense Lawyers has the experience of working with the top investigators, forensic experts, consultants, and professional researchers to help clients prepare and present their defense.

 What Determines a Sentence If Convicted